Top 10 Low-Code online Database app Creators

 2020.
 No-code platform Unqork secures $207M

-Unqork, known for its no-code platform, has secured $207 million in Series C funding from a slew of big name investors.
-The new funding raises the company’s valuation to $2 billion.
-Unqork invented the first completely visual, no-code application platform that helps large enterprises build complex custom software.
-Its customers include high-profile clients such as The District of Columbia, Goldman Sachs, Liberty Mutual, Marsh, Montgomery County, New York City, Nippon Life, Pacific Life, Rethink Food, Vault, Aon plc and more.
+Unqork, renowned for its no-code platform, has secured a remarkable $207 million in Series C funding from a lineup of prominent investors.
+This latest investment has propelled the company's valuation to an impressive $2 billion.
+Unqork has pioneered the development of the first fully visual, no-code application platform, empowering large enterprises to construct intricate custom software solutions.
+Among its esteemed clientele are notable organizations such as The District of Columbia, Goldman Sachs, Liberty Mutual, Marsh, Montgomery County, New York City, Nippon Life, Pacific Life, Rethink Food, Vault, Aon plc, and many others.

 2020.
 No-code platform Unqork secures $207M

-Unqork, known for its no-code platform, has secured $207 million in Series C funding from a slew of big name investors.
-The new funding raises the company’s valuation to $2 billion.
-Unqork invented the first completely visual, no-code application platform that helps large enterprises build complex custom software.
-Its customers include high-profile clients such as The District of Columbia, Goldman Sachs, Liberty Mutual, Marsh, Montgomery County, New York City, Nippon Life, Pacific Life, Rethink Food, Vault, Aon plc and more.
+Unqork, renowned for its revolutionary no-code platform, has successfully secured a staggering $207 million in Series C funding from a multitude of esteemed investors.
+This significant influx of funds has propelled the company's valuation to an impressive $2 billion.
+Unqork has pioneered the development of the world's first fully visual, no-code application platform, empowering large enterprises to construct intricate custom software solutions without the need for traditional coding.
+The company's extensive client roster includes prestigious organizations such as The District of Columbia, Goldman Sachs, Liberty Mutual, Marsh, Montgomery County, New York City, Nippon Life, Pacific Life, Rethink Food, Vault, Aon plc, and many other renowned entities.

 2020.
 Google launches a work-tracking tool and Airtable rival, Tables